danbev/learning-ai/notes/mamba.md

 But, the issue with transformers is that they don't scale to long sequences which is because the self attention mechanism is quadratic in the sequence length.
-Every token has to attend to every other token in a sequenc (n²).
-So if we have 40 tokens that means 1600 attention operations, which means more computation and this just increases the longer the input sequence it.
+Every token has to attend to every other token in a sequence (n²).
+So if we have 40 tokens that means 1600 attention operations, which means more computation and this just increases the longer the input sequence is.
 In this respect RNNs are more performant as they don't have the quadratic scaling issue that the self attention mechanism has (but do have other like slower training).